-The Antioch Rescue Squad is the sole provider of 911 ambulance service for the Antioch community (both Village and Township).
+The Antioch Rescue Squad is the sole provider of 911 ambulance service for the Antioch Township.
 The rescue squad functions at an Advanced Life Support level (ALS), and was the first ALS (Paramedic) ambulance provider in the State of Illinois.
 Since 1940, members of the Antioch Rescue Squad have given time, talent, sweat, tears, and often their own blood in order that others in need may be given comfort – care – support – and the best emergency medical treatment available.

 Our fleet of 4 ALS ambulances, 4 BLS first response vehicles, and 2 bike units is staffed by a volunteer membership.
 For more information on volunteering, or our membership requirements, click here.